-Even if you request an extension to file Form W-2, you must still furnish Form W-2 to your employees by February 2, 2009.
-But see Extension to furnish Forms W-2 to employees below.
+Even if you request an extension to file Form W-2, you must still furnish Form W-2 to your employees by January 31, 2011.
+But see Extension to furnish Forms W-2 to employees on page 3.

 Where to file paper forms.
 File the entire Copy A page of Form W-2 with the entire page of Form W-3 at the following address: